GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 #include "figures/angular_loss.typ"
 @fig:ssl:single_source:angular_loss plots the value of $#l-doa (dot, hat(theta))$ for different values of $hat(theta)$.
-We use this loss function to train the neural network to output accurate #acr("DoA") values without suffering from boundary effects.
+We use this loss function to train the neural network to output accurate #doa values without suffering from boundary effects.

 *Distance loss.*
 When the model additionally estimates the distance to the source, the natural #acr("MSE") loss is used to supervise the relevant output neuron: